The 2025 Showdown: Which Brokerage Wins Your Rollover?

 Rollover process simplicity:

 - Fidelity: Excellent.
-Dedicated rollover specialists.
-Will contact your old 401(k) provider on your behalf.
+Dedicated rollover specialists who will contact your old 401(k) provider on your behalf.

 - Schwab: Good.
 Streamlined online process with phone support available.